kubernetes/enhancements/keps/sig-scheduling/6012-composite-podgroup-api/README.md

    * Temporarily assumes the candidate parent domain in the `nodeInfoSnapshot` as the active scheduling context.
-   * **Recursive Child Group Resolution:** Sequentially invokes the recursive `podGroupSchedulingPlacementAlgorithm` cycle for each child group, confining their placement candidates strictly to nodes within the assumed parent domain scope.
+   * **Recursive Child Group Resolution:** Sequentially invokes the recursive `groupRecursiveSchedulingPlacementAlgorithm` cycle for each child group, confining their placement candidates strictly to nodes within the assumed parent domain scope.
 Sibling child groups are evaluated in their pre-sorted order without sibling backtracking, taking into account the